gem/oq-engine/doc/installing/cluster.md

 ### Storage requirements

 Storage requirements depend a lot on the type of calculations you want to run.
 On a worker node you will need just the space for the operating system, the logs and the OpenQuake installation: less than 20GB are usually enough.
 Workers can be also diskless (using iSCSI or NFS for example).
-Starting from OpenQuake 2.3 the software and all its libraries are located in `/opt/openquake`.

 On the master node you will also need space for:
-- the users' **home** directory (usually located under `/home`): it contains the calculations datastore (`hdf5` files located in the `oqdata` folder)
+- the **shared_dir** directory (usually located under `/home`): it contains the calculations datastore (`hdf5` files located in the `oqdata` folder)
-- the OpenQuake database (located under `/var/lib/openquake`): it contains only logs and metadata, the expected size is tens of megabyte
+- the OpenQuake database (located under `/var/lib/openquake/oqdata/`): it contains only logs and metadata, the expected size is tens of megabyte
 - the temporary folder (`/tmp`).
 A different temporary folder can be customized via the `openquake.cfg`

 On large installations we strongly suggest to create separate partition for `/home` and `/tmp` (or any custom temporary folder set in the `openquake.cfg`.

 ### Swap partitions

 Having swap active on resources dedicated to the OpenQuake Engine is _strongly discouraged_ because of the performance penality when it's being used and because how python allocates memory.
 In most cases (when memory throughput is relevant) is totally useless and it will just increase by many orders of magnitude the time required to complete the job (making the job actually stuck).

 ## Initial install